TableConfiguration

 Expand description

 Holds all the configuration for a table at a specific version.
 This includes the supported reader and writer features, table properties, schema, version, and table root.
 This can be used to check whether a table supports a feature or has it enabled.
-For example, deletion vector support can be checked with TableConfiguration::is_deletion_vector_supported and deletion vector write enablement can be checked with TableConfiguration::is_deletion_vector_enabled.
+For example, deletion vector support can be checked with TableConfiguration::is_feature_supported and deletion vector write enablement can be checked with TableConfiguration::is_feature_enabled.

 TableConfiguration performs checks upon construction with TableConfiguration::try_new to validate that Metadata and Protocol are correctly formatted and mutually compatible.
-If try_new successfully returns TableConfiguration, it is also guaranteed that reading the table is supported.
+After construction, call ensure_operation_supported to verify that the kernel supports the required operations for the table’s protocol features.

 Implementations§